To refresh your memory on how to read paediatric ECGs, look at Anna McCorquodale’s fantastic article, Approaching the Paediatric ECG.

 What is it?

 As the name suggests, this is when the QT interval is prolonged.
-In order to determine if the QT is prolonged then we need to determine the QTc using Bazetts formula.
+To determine if the QT is prolonged, we need to determine the QTc using Bazetts’ formula.

-The most important tool in trying to determine the cause of a prolonged QT interval is history!
+The most important tool in determining the cause of a prolonged QT interval is history!
 Certain features make a congenital cause of a prolonged QT interval much more likely:

 What causes it?